MohammAAA/Self-Driving-Cars-Specialization/1- Introduction to Self Driving Cars/Week 2.md

 ### Lesson 2: Hardware Configuration Design
--In this lesson we will cover:
+- In this lesson we will cover:
   - Configuration design to meet sensor coverage requirements for both *highway* and *urban* scenarios
   - layout the overall coverage and blind spots -> (design issues)